Site server high availability in Configuration Manager

 Both site servers must be joined to the same Active Directory domain.

-Both site servers must be have Full Control permissions to Active Directory's System - System Management container and all descendant objects.
+If you've extended the Active Directory schema for Configuration Manager, both site servers need Full Control permissions to Active Directory's System - System Management container and all descendant objects.

 Both site servers must use the same site database.